Keshy31/ripples/docs/Cymatics Simulator Technical Overview.md

 ## Integration and Optimization

-- **Zig-CUDA-OpenGL Bridge**: Use CUDA-GL interop for zero-copy transfers.
+- **C++-CUDA-OpenGL Bridge**: Use CUDA-GL interop for zero-copy transfers.
 Profile with NVIDIA Nsight.
 - **Performance Tips**: Batch updates, minimize host-device transfers (aim for <1ms/frame).
 For 4080: Leverage Tensor Cores via custom PTX or mixed-precision (f16).
 - **Debugging**: Validate equations with small grids; compare to analytical modes.
 - **Scalability**: Extend to 3D with voxel arrays; add ML for inverse problems (e.g., freq from pattern via external bindings if needed).